HenriqueZolin/TicTacToe/README.md

 Hello, this code was made using the NetBeans code editor, made for fun and improviment factors.
-TRied to do a simple code for everyone understand.
+Tried to do a simple code for everyone understand.